-A.7 Indicate whether shareholders have signed any side agreements affecting the company pursuant to sections 530 and 531 of the Spanish Corporate Enterprises Act [Ley de Sociedades de Capital].
+A.7 Indicate whether shareholders have signed any shareholders' agreements affecting the company pursuant to sections 530 and 531 of the Spanish Corporate Enterprises Act [Ley de Sociedades de Capital].
 If so, provide a brief description and list the shareholders that are party to the agreement:

-Indicate whether the company is aware of any concerted actions between its shareholders, and if so describe them briefly:
+Indicate whether the company is aware of any concerted actions between its shareholders.
+If so, provide a brief description: